Related Post

 I really hope you get to the bottom of your sleep issues.
 I know it’s rough.
 My heart goes out to you.

-Sleep Deprivation Effects said in September 9th, 2009 at 10:27 am
+September 9, 2009 at 10:27 am

 I have to get up early at least once a week to go to a breakfast club and the sleep deprivation effects seem to wipe me out for the rest of the day!
 I’ve tried the usual, going to bed early, not eating or drinking after 6pm, having a warm bath but the actual physical act of getting to sleep is hard that one night a week.
 Whatever time I go to bed, I unfortunately now have convinced myself I won’t actually sleep before midnight!
 Therefore I make do with about 5 hours that night, which to some would be fine but for me I need at least 7!